Japanese Market Declines () | aktiencheck.de

 dpa-AFX

-TOKYO (dpa-AFX) - The Japanese stock market is declining on Thursday despite the positive lead overnight from Wall Street as a stronger yen weighed on exporters' shares.
+TOKYO (dpa-AFX) - The Japanese stock market is declining on Monday, with a stronger yen weighing on exporters' shares.

-The lack of clarity on U.S. President-elect Donald Trump's policies despite his first press conference yesterday also weighed on investor sentiment.
+News that the U.K is preparing for a hard exit from the European Union also dampened investor sentiment.

-Among the major exporters, Toshiba is declining 2 percent and Canon is losing 0.3 percent, while Panasonic is advancing almost 1 percent and Sony is adding 0.5 percent.
+The major exporters are weak on a stronger yen.
+Toshiba is down more than 1 percent, Canon is losing almost 1 percent, Sony is lower by 0.7 percent and Panasonic is down 0.6 percent.

-Among the major automakers, Toyota is down 0.7 percent, while Honda is edging up less than 0.1 percent.
+Among the major automakers, Toyota is down 0.6 percent and Honda is declining 0.3 percent.
+Honda said it now plans to sell 5.5 million cars in the year ending March 2018, up 3 percent from its fiscal 2016 estimate.

-In the banking sector, Mitsubishi UFJ Financial is lower by 0.6 percent and Fast Retailing is declining 1 percent.
+In the banking sector, Mitsubishi UFJ Financial is adding 0.4 percent.
+Fast Retailing is lower by almost 2 percent.

-In the oil space, Inpex is rising 0.3 percent and JX Holdings is adding almost 2 percent after crude oil prices rebounded overnight.
+In the oil space, Inpex is losing almost 2 percent and JX Holdings is declining more than 1 percent after crude oil prices fell.

-Among the other major gainers, Tokuyama Corp. is rising 2 percent and Ube Industries is advancing almost 2 percent.
-On the flip side, FamilyMart UNY Holdings is losing 7 percent, Konami Holdings is down 4 percent and Astellas Pharma is lower by almost 4 percent.
+Among the other major losers, Nippon Steel & Sumitomo Metal is losing more than 4 percent, DeNA Co. is declining almost 3 percent and Mitsui OSK Lines is down more than 2 percent.

-Seven & I Holdings plans to triple its store count in China's inland areas by 2020.
-However, the retailer's shares are losing more than 2 percent.

-The major European markets all moved to the upside on Wednesday.
-While the French CAC 40 Index closed just above the unchanged line, the U.K.'s FTSE 100 Index edged up by 0.2 percent and the German DAX Index rose by 0.5 percent.
+The major European markets moved to the upside on Friday.
+While the French CAC 40 Index surged up by 1.2 percent, the German DAX Index advanced by 0.9 percent and the U.K.'s FTSE 100 Index rose by 0.6 percent.

-Crude oil prices rebounded Wednesday after falling sharply over the previous two sessions.
-WTI crude for February delivery surged up $1.43 to close at $52.25 a barrel on the New York Mercantile Exchange.
+Crude oil futures fell Friday, posting a weekly decline amid lingering doubts that OPEC will curb supplies.
+WTI light sweet crude oil declined $0.64 or 1.2 percent to end at $52.37 a barrel on the New York Mercantile Exchange.

 Copyright RTT News/dpa-AFX